thegooddocsproject/templates/.github/ISSUE_TEMPLATE/create-new-doctype-template.md

 ---
 # Title
-{Keep the title short, yet descriptive.}
+{Keep the title short, yet descriptive.

-Some examples are listed below:
+Here are some examples:
 * Create a new {doc_type} template
 * Align the existing {doc_type} template to new contributing guidelines
-* Include a quality checklist for the quickstart template
+* Include a quality checklist for the quickstart template }

 ## Before you begin
 {Optional: In this section specify any pre-requisites, background knowledge that the templateer should know before working on a template.}